Workplace Harassment: Your Good Workers Suffer, Your Worst Thrive

 A stunningly awful 46 percent of women face some type of workplace harassment in their lives.
 They are not alone.
 Other groups such as Hispanics, African-Americans, and LGBTQIA face discrimination on the job in disproportionate amounts to their straight white male counterparts.

 Programs that nip this behavior in the bud and instill accountability measures will send a welcoming message.
-The message, that yours is an organization which values differences, will encourage diversity.
+The message, that yours is an organization that values differences, will encourage diversity.

 Watch Out for Each Other